mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

     ![](../assets/create_offer.png)

 1. Specify the offer's name as well as its start and end date and time.
-Outside of these dates, the offer won’t be selected by the Decisioning engine.
+Outside of these dates, the offer won't be selected by the Decisioning engine.

     ![](../assets/offer_details.png)